Home

 • Learn More and sign up for the test

-• Write a winning five-paragraph essay in 30 minutes
+• Write a winning five-paragraph, analytical essay in 50 minutes

 Learn about the ACT, the SATs, and compare the two exams